 BiCROS hearing aids work in a similar way to CROS hearing aids, but they amplify the noise entering the ear that's able to hear.
 They're useful for people who don't have any hearing in one ear, with some hearing loss in the other ear.

 Bone conduction hearing aids

-Bone conduction hearing aids are recommended for people with conductive hearing loss or for those who can't wear a more conventional type of hearing aid.
+Bone conduction hearing aids are recommended for people with conductive or mixed hearing loss who can't wear a more conventional type of hearing aid.
 Bone conduction hearing aids vibrate in response to the sounds going into the microphone.

 The part of the hearing aid that vibrates is held against the bone behind the ear (mastoid) by a headband.
 The vibrations pass through the mastoid bone to the cochlea and are converted into sound in the usual way.
-They can be very effective but can be painful to wear for long periods.
+They can be very effective, but can be uncomfortable to wear for long periods.

 Bone Anchored Hearing Aids (BAHA)

-Unlike a bone conduction hearing aid it is not uncomfortable to wear and it is used for patients with conductive hearing loss, or in some patients who have no hearing in one of their ears.
+Unlike a bone conduction hearing aid, it's not uncomfortable to wear and is used for patients with conductive hearing loss, or in some patients who have no hearing in one of their ears.

 Disposable hearing aids